-Quick and easy to make, this Blackberry-Banana Smoothie is a great on the go breakfast, snack or post workout drink!
+This blackberry banana smoothie is quick and easy to make for the perfect on the go breakfast, snack or post workout drink!

-This kept me satisfied for a good four hours!
+This blackberry banana smoothie kept me satisfied for four hours!
 My tummy was happy and didn’t feel like I needed a snack before I had lunch!

 - 1 cup milk or water (I used almond milk)

 Amount Per Serving: Calories: 252Trans Fat: 0gUnsaturated Fat: 2gCholesterol: 2mgCarbohydrates: 30gProtein: 24g

 Please note that the nutritional information provided are guidelines and may vary based on the brand of products used.
 For your specific nutritional goals use My Fitness Pal or Verywell Fit recipe calculators.
 All content within this site is not intended as medical diagnosis or treatment and should not be considered a substitute for professional medical expertise.

 Have you tried my yogurt based strawberry smoothie ?

 You may also like a mixed peanut butter and banana smoothie from AllRecipes!